calebpitan/calebpitan/src/pages/intro.md

 before, leveraging the power of my imaginative mind and proven engineering design principles for designing resilient systems and software.

 I'm a fan of Open Source Software, writing client libraries in JavaScript and code on the server side with Node.js.
-Other than JavaScript, you can see me write applications Java and Python too.
+Other than JavaScript, you can see me write applications in Java and Python too.